cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 [block:callout]
 {
   "type": "warning",
-  "title": "Flaky tests below!"
+  "title": "Flaky tests below!",
   "body": "Several of these tests are dependent on race conditions.
 You may have to run these tests multiple times before they will actually fail.
-You can also try tweaking some of the delays.", }
+You can also try tweaking some of the delays."
+}
 [/block]

-### Simple Example
+## Simple Example

 ```javascript
 describe("simple example", function(){